Southsea: Map mural

+Waverley Road and Clarendon Road, in 1997-1998.
+Due to water damage it was removed, the wall rendered and a new version painted in 2010.
+The artist, Mark Lewis, acquired a 99 year lease on the wall to ensure the mural's longevity.
+In 2021 the celebrated map mural received a £5,000 grant to maintain and update it.

 Climate

 Southsea features a mild oceanic climate (Köppen: Cfb) that borderlines the warm-summer Mediterranean climate (Csb), with warm summers and relatively mild, damp winters.
 Due to its southerly location and sheltering of northerly winds from Portsdown Hill, Southsea enjoys one of the mildest winters in the United Kingdom, and experiences higher temperatures than areas surrounding it, as well as higher sunshine hours.
 Summers tend to be warm with fewer extreme high temperatures than other areas in the South East of England.

 Southsea Town Council

-Southsea Parish Council was created in 1999 following a successful submission to the UK Government under the Local Government and Rating Act 1997.
+On 1 April 1999 following a successful submission to the UK Government under the Local Government and Rating Act 1997 Southsea became a civil parish.
 The Parish Council later became the Southsea Town Council.

 The initial creation of the town council was opposed by Portsmouth City Council.
 There was a long-standing campaign to disband the town council.
-In a poll of local residents in February 2010, 66.3 percent voted to abolish it.
-Southsea Town Council was abolished on 23 April 2010.
+In a poll of local residents in February 2010, 66.3 per cent voted to abolish it.
+The parish was abolished on 23 April 2010.
+It is now in the unparished area of Portsmouth.

 The town council had limited powers and a small budget funded by the local precept.
 It campaigned on local issues, seeking to influence the unitary authority Portsmouth City Council, awarded funds to local causes and funded infrastructure improvements in the local area.
 Until 2007 it had a small office open to the public in Southsea town centre.